trezor/trezor-suite/docs/packages/connect/methods/cardanoSignTransaction.md

 -   `derivationType` — _optional_ `CardanoDerivationType` enum.
 Determines used derivation type.
 Default is set to ICARUS_TREZOR=2.
 -   `includeNetworkId` — _optional_ `Boolean`.
 Determines whether `networkId` should be explicitly serialized into the transaction body.
 Default is `false`.
 -   `chunkify` — _optional_ `boolean` determines if recipient address will be displayed in chunks of 4 characters.
 Default is set to `false`
+-   `tagCborSets` - _optional_ `boolean` determines if CBOR arrays intended to be sets will be encoded with tag 258.
+Default is set to `false`

 ### CardanoTxSigningMode